Sunrise in Fes Morocco

 Favorite Chase Sapphire Reserve Benefits

-Some of my favorite benefits I’ve taken advantage of this year are the following: Global Entry– The Sapphire Reserve provides you with a fee credit when you apply for either Global Entry ($100) or TSA Pre Check ($85).
-I would highly recommend you get Global Entry because you will have the benefit of TSA pre-check in addition to expedited processing coming back into the United States.
-I often fly through JFK International airport, which is notorious for extremely long processing times and Custom Border Agents with nasty attitudes.
-With my global entry card, a usual 1+ hour process turned into 5 minutes with limited agent interaction!
-Airport Lounge Access– Anyone else sick of paying $15 for a basic sandwich at an airport?
+Airport Lounge Access- Is anyone else sick of paying $15 for a basic sandwich at an airport?
 Yup, me too.
-The Chase Sapphire Reserve provides you with a Priority Pass that grants you access to airports all over the world.
+The Chase Sapphire Reserve provides a Priority Pass granting you access to worldwide airports.
 The lounges are a great way to escape the hustle and bustle of the airport.
-They provide you with free refreshments, complimentary drinks, and bites to eat.
+They provide free refreshments, complimentary drinks, and bites to eat.
 The best part is if you are traveling with a friend who doesn’t have a Priority Pass, they can join as your guest for free.
-I found Wings Tip, the Priority Pass lounge in JFK to be a little skimpy, but all of the international lounges I’ve been to have not disappointed.
-My favorite was a lounge in Taipei that had a massage chair and tasty local green tea box juices.
+I found Wings Tip, the Priority Pass lounge in JFK, to be a little skimpy, but all of the international lounges I’ve been to have not disappointed.
+My favorite was Taipei’s lounge with a massage chair and tasty local green tea box juices.

-$300 Annual Travel Credit- When I first got my card I was automatically reimbursed for up to $300 for travel related purchases.
+$300 Annual Travel Credit- When I first got my card, I was automatically reimbursed for up to $300 for travel-related purchases.
 This is a recurring benefit that happens during the account anniversary year.

-No foreign transaction fees- This year I avoided $31 in foreign transaction fees by using my Chase card.
+No foreign transaction fees- I avoided $31 in foreign transaction fees this year by using my Chase card.

 Rewarding Yourself with Points